beevik/etree/README.md

 </People>
 ```

-###Document used by remaining examples:
+###Document used by remaining examples

-For the remaining examples, we will be using the following `bookstore.xml` document as the source.
+All remaining examples will use the following `bookstore.xml` document as
+their source.
 ```xml
 <bookstore>